Denmark seeks public input on environmental impact of North Sea field development

 The Danish Energy Agency has sent for consultation a report analysing the possible environmental impact of the development and operation of a field in the North Sea, inviting the public – including authorities and organizations – to submit comments and enquiries.

-Back in January 2022, the Danish Energy Agency received an application for a permit for the development and operation of the Solsort West Lobe field from Ineos Oil & Gas Denmark, which is the operator of the Solsort license, containing the Solsort oil and gas field.
+Back in January 2022, the Danish Energy Agency received an application for a permit for the development and operation of the Solsort West Lobe field from Ineos Oil & Gas Denmark, the operator of the Solsort license, containing the Solsort oil and gas field.

 The project is located on the Danish continental shelf in the North Sea approximately 250 km west of the Danish west coast and includes plans to develop the Solsort field by drilling two wells from the South Arne Well Head Platform North into the Solsort West Lobe reservoir including modifications at the South Arne installations to allow for receiving, transporting, processing and exporting the Solsort West Lobe fluids.